ppanchal97/compsci/cs50/notes.md

 ### Strings
 - Declaring a string by using `char *str = "abc";` returns the memory address of the first character of the string.
 The data in the first character can be accessed through dereferencing such as `printf("%c\n", *str);`.

+### Valgrind
+- Detects memory leaks.

+### Heap / Stack
+- Memory is divided up into 1. machine code, 2. global variables, 3. heap, 4. stack.
+- **Heap** is user allocated memory e.g., through `malloc();`.
+Is prone to **heap overflow** - when the program writes more memory on the heap that is allocated for the heap - the program can then write beyond the bounds of the heap memory.
+- **Stack** stores function variables and arguments.
+Is prone to **stack overflow** - functions taking up too much memory and not returning.
+- Recursion can cause a **stack overflow** as each recursive step adds an additional stack frame with it's own variables and arguments.
+In case of iteration, only one stack frame is required.
+Recursion may not always consume more stack space than iteration - depends on implementation of the programming language and the underlying compiler.

+### Null pointer exception
+- An error that occurs when a program attempts to dereference a null pointer.
+This can happen if the program tries to access memory that has not been allocated, or if it tries to follow a pointer that has not been initialized.